Tool Usability, Information and Tutorials

-Each observation available in the AKN is tagged with a data sharing level as determined and set by the data owner.
-The AKN provides five data sharing levels (full details can be found on the Data Sharing Level
+Each observation available in the AKN is tagged with a data sharing level as determined and set by the data owner (project leader).
+The AKN provides multiple data sharing levels (full details can be found on the Data Sharing Level page).

 I have some data that should only be accessible to a limited audience, whereas other data can be made more widely available.
 Is that possible to do in the AKN?
 How can variability be accommodated?